KuriosityRobotics/shuttle/README.md

 # Shuttle
-Shuttle is a lightweight concurrency library aimed to help control robots.

-Shuttle aims to bring synchronous and structured control flow into robot mechanism control, as explained [this blog post](https://max.xz.ax/blog/structured-concurrency-robot-control/).
+Shuttle is a lightweight concurrency library aimed to help control robots that introduces synchronous and structured control flow into robot mechanism control, as explained [this blog post](https://max.xz.ax/blog/structured-concurrency-robot-control/).

-Shuttle is comprised of two main parts, split into separate gradle modules.
+Shuttle is comprised of two main parts, split into separate gradle modules:

 `shuttle-core` contains:
 - An FTC-compatible backport of the Java 21 structured concurrency API.
 You will interact with this through the HardwareTaskScope class.